-(2 credits, alternate years, consult department) The content, technique and materials for teaching social science at the secondary level (for economic, history, political science, social science and sociology majors).
+The content, technique and materials for teaching social science at the secondary level (for economics, history, political science, social science and sociology majors).
+This course includes a 10 hour field experience.

-Note: Credit does not count toward the major.
+Note: This course does not count toward a major or minor in economics, history, political science or sociology.